All members agree to comply with:

 You may select from other communications according to your areas of interest.
 You may set or change your communication preferences at any time by logging into your online account and going to My communication preferences.

-Your annual membership subscription fee is non-transferrable.
+Your annual membership subscription fee is non-transferable.
 We reserve the right to refuse admission to membership; if we do so we will refund your annual subscription in full.

-Subscriptions fall due annually on 1 April; members will receive email notification of the amount due in March.
+Subscriptions fall due annually on 1 April for all members other than those part of a formal group scheme arrangement between their employer and us Those outside a group scheme arrangement will receive email notification of the amount due in March.
 If payment is not received within one month of the due date, membership will lapse.
-The IIA then reserves the right to impose a re-application fee in addition to the standard subscription.
+We then reserve the right to impose a re-application fee in addition to the standard subscription.